 From roughly November through March, winter weather wreaks havoc throughout Wisconsin.
 In particular, snow, ice and freezing temperatures make driving dangerous and raise the risk of getting into a serious car accident.

-While it might make sense to stay home when the weather is inclement, as Milwaukee residents know, that simply isn’t possible.
+While it might make sense to stay home with inclement weather, as Milwaukee residents know, that simply isn’t possible.
 The demands of work, family and personal responsibilities constantly require us to hit the roads in less-than-ideal conditions.

 Due to adverse weather conditions during the winter, our lawyers at Gruber Law Offices, LLC, find ourselves helping an increased number of clients to work through the legal issues that arise in the aftermath of a crash.

-As we have seen, these accidents can cause serious property damage and injuries.
-Often, winter accidents are chain reaction crashes that involve multiple vehicles and, in turn, highly complex legal issues.
+As we have seen, these accidents can cause serious property damage and serious injuries.
+Often, winter accidents are chain-reaction crashes that involve multiple vehicles and, in turn, highly complex legal issues.
 Remember to follow this Wisconsin car accident checklist if you've been involved in a crash."

-The following are some common questions about winter car accidents in Wisconsin that we are asked:
+The following are some common questions about bad weather car accidents in Wisconsin that we are asked:

 -Driver capabilities (such as being able to stop abruptly)